 - Data from 34 trusts are gathered in separate, isolated cloud instances

 - State-of-the-art privacy preserving tools are used to anonymize data (ICO guidelines)

-- Anonymised data are stored on a secure cloud storage accessible from specific locations and to named individuals performing the analysis (virtual cold-room)
+- De-identified and anonymised data are stored on a secure cloud storage accessible from specific locations and to named individuals performing the analysis (virtual cold-room)

-- Analysis is performed on the anonymised dataset
+- Analysis is performed on the de-identified and anonymised dataset

 Broad, connected data